brianlangseth-NOAA/quillback_rockfish_2021/write_up/ca/_main.knit.md

 ## Harvest Projections and Decision Tables

 A ten year projection of the base model was estimated for years 2023-2032, with catches equal to the estimated Annual Catch Limit (ACL), which is based on the Acceptable Biological Catch (ABC) using the category 2 time-varying sigma and $P^*$ = 0.45 and the 40-10 harvest control rule, for years 2023-2032 (Table \ref{tab:project}).
-The removals in 2021 and 2022 were set based on the combined total removals averaged from 2017-2019 as specified by the PFMC Groundfish Management Team (GMT, personal communication).
+The removals in 2021 and 2022 were as specified by the PFMC Groundfish Management Team (GMT, personal communication).
+Removals in 2021 were set based on the combined total removals averaged from 2017-2019, and the removals in 2022 were set based on the trend in catches from 2017-2021 adjusted for updated 2022 management measures.
 The removals were apportioned to recreational and commercial catches based on the average proportion from 2017-2019 that each fleet contributed to the total catch.

 The axis of uncertainty for the decision table was based on a low and high state of nature for alternative values of natural mortality ($M$).
 Following guidance from the TOR, the 12.5 and 87.5 percentiles (i.e. 1.15 standard deviations) of spawning output in 2021, based on the uncertainty around the spawning output in 2021 ($\sigma$ = 0.39), were used to determine the values of $M$ corresponding to the states of nature.
 Once the values of 2021 spawning output at the 12.5 and 87.5 percentiles were identified, a search across natural mortality values was done to obtain the identified spawning output values.
 The values of $M$ corresponding to the low and high states of nature were 0.0464 (low) and 0.0744 (high).